ejvaughan/obdii/README.md

 ## Daemon

-The communication layer of the API has an annoying limitation, which is that only one process can open a socket to a particular (interface, transfer ID, receive ID) tuple at a time.
+The communication layer of the API has an annoying limitation, which is that only one process can open a socket to a particular `(interface, transfer ID, receive ID)` tuple at a time.
 If two separate processes try to open a socket using the same parameters, bad things will happen.

 There is a solution, however, which is to run the `obdiid` daemon, which can open sockets on clients' behalf so that they can be shared across multiple processes.
 Additionally, when a client calls `OBDIIOpenSocket`, it must pass `1` for the shared parameter, which indicates that the socket should be opened by the daemon instead of the calling process.

-For technical details about the daemon, such as the protocol it uses to communicate with the API and how the socket sharing works, see [daemon.md](src/daemon.md).
+For technical details about the daemon, such as the protocol it uses and how the socket sharing works, see [daemon.md](src/daemon.md).

 ### Installation